 The overlap with sleep regressions and milestones

 Sometimes "nothing works" is actually a phase: language leaps, separation anxiety, or a regression window.
-That doesn't mean do nothing — it means fewer levers and keep the days steadier while the phase passes.
+That doesn't mean do nothing.
+It means fewer levers, and keeping the days steadier while the phase passes.
 If the pattern is brand new and extreme, keep medical causes on the table.

 When should I call the pediatrician or a sleep professional?